Skip to main content

 • Exterior doors should meet U-factor requirements for the home's climate zone, as required by local building codes.
 Please see the Compliance Tab for more information.

 In all areas where buildings are constructed, windows and doors tend to be more vulnerable to damage than other portions of a building's envelope.
 In coastal areas where high winds, windborne debris, and wind-driven rain are common and often intense their vulnerabilities are more pronounced (FEMA P-762 2009).
-Air leaks around doors can allow in wind during high-wind events, contributing to an increase or decrease in internal pressures that can contribute to building failures (FEMA P-762 2009).
-Flashing is required by the IRC Section R703.8 to prevent moisture from entering the wall system.
+Air leaks around doors can allow wind entry during high-wind events, contributing to internal pressure changes that can contribute to building failures (FEMA P-762 2009).
+Flashing is required by the 2021 International Residential Code (IRC) Section R703.4 to prevent moisture from entering the wall system.

 Windows and doors can fail if they are not strong enough to resist wind pressures from a high-wind event or if forces exerted on the doors or windows exceed the strength of their anchorage.
 When strength is inadequate, the window or door’s glazing or frames fail; when anchorage is inadequate, the entire door or window unit can be torn from its mounting.
 As wind speeds increase due to storm strength in Category 2 or weak Category 3 levels, failures of these elements become more frequent.
 Wind pressure increases resulting from the failure of windows and doors can significantly increase (in some cases doubling) the wind forces working to blow the roof off or blow out exterior walls.

 Further, leakage rates typically increase with greater wind speeds.
-While the amount of water entry that can result from leakage around windows and doors will typically be much less than the amount of water entry that can result from a breach in the building envelope, actions can and should be taken to help reduce leakage around doors and windows.
-These actions are often code-plus or best-practices approaches.
+While the amount of water entry will typically be much less from leakage around windows and doors than the water entry that can result from a breach in the building envelope, actions can and should be taken to help reduce leakage around doors and windows.
+These actions are often above code or best-practices approaches.

 • Finish selection.
 One design approach to deal with leakage is to avoid running carpet (or other finishes that can be damaged by water) entirely to the edge of walls that contain a large amount of glazing.
 Instead, a strip of water-resistant material (such as tile) could be specified along the wall so if light to moderate leakage occurs, the potential for damage to interior finishes and contents is greatly reduced.